RianFuro/nvim-launcher/README.md

 ## Setup

-There's no setup to be called for now, but a `.setup` function exists as a kinda placeholder, so you can put that into your config to be future-proof:
+Call `setup` to initialize the package.
+This will search for scripts in various sources of your project:

 ```lua
 require 'launcher'.setup()
 ```

+Scripts are currently searched for in the following locations:
+- package.json

-Scripts are specific to a certain project so they are not defined in the global setup call.
-There is currently no *good* way to configure them automatically, but you can call `.extend` to set your managed scripts:
+There is currently no *good* way to manually add scripts on a per-project basis, but you can call `.extend` to add to your managed scripts:

 ```lua
 require 'launcher'.extend({